-- The student must go to reception to fill in the Termination Request Form - Students must complete all sections, in particular the reason and circumstances for the transfer to another provider with documentary evidence - Students who have NOT completed six months of their principal course MUST NOT provide a Confirmation of Enrolment from another provider as evidence. - The student must then make an appointment to meet with the Academic Manager or their delegate to discuss the transfer request - The Academic Manager will discuss the circumstances that constitute reasonable grounds for refusal or acceptance of the student's request, including when a transfer may be considered detrimental to the student. - Assessing and replying to the student transfer request will be completed within 7 business/working days unless insufficient evidence has been submitted with the application. - In straightforward requests, students will be provided with an immediate signature from the Academic Manager during the interview either accepting or rejecting the transfer and termination letter request. - o In cases where other evidence needs to be provided and considered, all requirements will be noted on RTO Manager with required future actions. - o In all cases, students who have not had their termination request approved may access IIB's complaints and appeals process within 20 days. - Evidence will be retained in the student file.
+- o The student must go to reception to fill in the Termination Request Form - Students must complete all sections, in particular the reason and circumstances for the transfer to another provider with documentary evidence. - Students who have NOT completed six months of their principal course MUST NOT provide a Confirmation of Enrolment from another provider as evidence. - o The student must then make an appointment to meet with the Academic Manager or their delegate to discuss the transfer request. - The Academic Manager will discuss the circumstances that constitute reasonable grounds for refusal or acceptance of the student's request, including when a transfer may be considered detrimental to the student. - Assessing and replying to the student transfer request will be completed within 7 business/working days unless insufficient evidence has been submitted with the application. - In straightforward requests, students will be provided with an immediate signature from the Academic Manager during the interview either accepting or rejecting the transfer and termination letter request.